cmput229/Lab_Intro/README.md

 * `bugs.txt`: should contain descriptions of bugs found in [lab1-broken.s].
 * `lab1.s`: should contain the assembly program you wrote in the last step.

 **Please make sure that you follow the link provided in the course eClass page for this lab assignment to get your own private GitHub repo for this lab.
 When prompted, make sure to link your GitHub account to your UAlberta ID, otherwise the teaching staff will not be able to grade your submission.
-If you do not recall whether or not you have previously linked your account, contact the teaching staff before the submission deadline.
+If you do not recall whether or not you have previously linked your account, contact the teaching staff before the submission deadline.**

-To ensure that we have the latest version of your solution, make sure to commit your changes to the repo frequently.
+T**o ensure that we have the latest version of your solution, make sure to commit your changes to the repo frequently.
 Otherwise, you may forget to commit your latest changes by the deadline (which will count as a late lab, and will not be graded).
-Your solution will be automatically collected via GitHub Classroom by the deadline.
+Your solution will be automatically collected via GitHub Classroom by the deadline.**

-Every file you commit to the repository MUST include the [CMPUT 229 Student Submission License](LICENSE.md) text at the very top, and you must include your name in the appropriate place in the license text.
+E**very file you commit to the repository MUST include the [CMPUT 229 Student Submission License](LICENSE.md) text at the very top, and you must include your name in the appropriate place in the license text.
 Failing to comply will render your submission inadmissible for grading.**

 [lab1-first.s]: resources/code/lab1-first.s
 [lab1-broken.s]: resources/code/lab1-broken.s